How to Measure Radius Corners

 A little note about overhang…

-If your worktop has overhang the radius size needs to be increased accordingly, so don’t forget to factor this in to your figures!
+If your worktop has overhang the radius size needs to be increased accordingly, so don’t forget to factor this into your figures!
 All you need to do is add the desired overhang to the radius.

 For example: if you had a 3M X 620mm X 40mm worktop with a curved cabinet on one corner with a radius of 250mm, plus a worktop with 20mm overhang, you will then need to increase the radius size by 20mm.
 The radius size for your worktop should therefore be 270mm.

-If you want to order a worktop featuring radius corners, we recommend the use of our Online Bespoke Worktop Tool.
+If you want to order a worktop featuring radius corners, we recommend the use of our Online Worktop Customisation Tool.
 This tool makes it incredibly easy to design, price and order custom worktops in any of our timbers, whilst helping to speed-up the entire ordering process, too.
-Any worktop services ordered through the tool are also subject to a 10% discount, making our custom worktops great value for money.
+Any worktop services ordered through the tool are also subject to a 10% discount, making our customised worktops great value for money.